Bluetooth low energy software stack

 (PDF 5148 KB)

-Texas Instruments' Bluetooth® low energy BLE-Stack™ 2.2.0 software development kit (SDK) for TI’s SimpleLink™ Bluetooth Smart CC2640 wireless microcontroller (MCU) and SimpleLink™ multi-standard CC2650 wireless MCU is a full-featured Bluetooth 4.2 certified stack that includes all necessary software and sample applications to quickly get started with the development of single-mode Bluetooth low energy (BLE) applications.
+Texas Instruments' Bluetooth® low energy BLE-Stack™ 2.2.0 software development kit (SDK) for TI’s SimpleLink™ Bluetooth Smart CC2640 wireless microcontroller (MCU), SimpleLink™ multi-standard CC2650 wireless MCU and SimpleLink™ dual band CC1350 wireless MCU is a full-featured Bluetooth 4.2 certified stack that includes all necessary software and sample applications to quickly get started with the development of single-mode Bluetooth low energy (BLE) applications.

 All code generated from the BLE-Stack 2.2.0 SDK is binary compatible and exchangeable with both the CC2640 and CC2650 wireless MCUs.
 All TI CC26xx development kits feature the CC2650 wireless MCU, which can be used for development and prototyping of CC2640-based designs.
 Refer to the release notes for details on how to install and get started developing applications with the BLE-Stack 2.2.0 SDK.